Our Staff

 In addition to his work with the Alianza, he has worked, interned, or volunteered with multiple non-profits and social services organizations, including: Emerge Center Against Domestic Abuse (since 2015); Casa Alitas (2017; 2023-2024); Resplandor International in Guanajuato, Mexico (2013, 2014, 2018); the Community Food Bank of Southern Arizona and Las Milpitas Community Farm (2019-2020; 2023) and the Kino Border Initiative (2013) and the Flying Samaritans of Tucson (2014) as part of an internship program through the Southern Arizona Area Health Education Center (SEAHEC).

 Joel is an immigrant from Guanajuato, Mexico and a first-generation college student at the University of Arizona, where he is a Ph.D. candidate in Mexican American Studies with a minor in Library and Information Science.
 His academic interests include Mexican and Mexican American foodways, Mexican Traditional Medicine, Oral Traditions, Decolonial Archival Spaces, and Storytelling and Oral Histories.
-In his free time, Joel performs danza folklórica mexicana with Grupo Folklorico Miztontli and Compañia de Danza Folklorica Arizona (CDFA).
+In his free time, Joel performs with Grupo Folklorico Miztontli and Compañia de Danza Folklorica Arizona (CDFA), two Mexican folklorico dance organizations in Tucson, AZ.

 Co-Director of Fiscal Health